Amazon is a giant in the ecommerce world. It's fast, reliable and trusted

 But, when it comes to inspiring digital shoppers who are just browsing, Amazon just doesn't cut it.
 Why?
 Because it's full of static product images on a white background and a huge list of categories and sub-categories.

 Even if you know exactly how Amazon works, if you don't have a specific product in mind, you're probably going to turn away and get inspired elsewhere.

 Let's say I'm looking for a birthday present for my dad.
 I have no clue what to get him, I just need something and I need it delivered fast.
 He's a man of many interests.
 He likes photography, sports, gardening, the usual dad stuff but I have no specific gift in mind.

 If I head to the Amazon homepage there's already far too much choice.
 I'm baffled by the long list of categories and there's way too many product images shown straight away.
 If I head to the 'Today's deals' section to see what's popular, that just takes me to another dull static page with even more categories and product images.

 I don't need rows and rows of products I know nothing about.
 I need colorful photographs showing products in use.
 I need to see people using products so I can see for myself what they do and how they're used.
 I want to be able to imagine my dad using whatever I choose to buy and I can't get that impression from a product on a white background.
 I'm left not knowing where to click and not actually really wanting to click.

 The confusing and overwhelming browsing experience of Amazon would instantly make me turn away.
 So, when the leading giant of ecommerce isn't actually catering to the huge audience of browsing shoppers, what does that mean for smaller brands?

 Well, it means they should do the one thing that Amazon doesn't.
 Help those shoppers that have no clue what they're looking for.
-They need to create an enjoyable browsing experience that inspires product discovery.
-But what exactly is product discovery?
-Click below to find out more...
+They need to create an enjoyable browsing experience that inspires more visitors to take action.